Elaine de Kooning: Legacy

 Mary Beth Edelson's Some Living American Women Artists / Last Supper (1972) appropriated Leonardo da Vinci’s The Last Supper, with the heads of notable women artists collaged over the heads of Christ and his apostles.
 Elaine was among those notable women artists.
 This image, addressing the role of religious and art historical iconography in the subordination of women, became "one of the most iconic images of the feminist art movement."

 In 2015, the Pollock-Krasner House and Study Center hosted "Elaine de Kooning Portrayed," an exhibition dedicated to portraits, likenesses, and reflections on de Kooning by other artists, including her husband Willem as well as Arshile Gorky, Fairfield Porter, Hedda Sterne, Alex Katz, Robert De Niro, Sr., Ray Johnson, Joop Sanders, Paul Harris, and Edvins Strautman.

+In 2016 de Kooning was included in the exhibition Women of Abstract Expressionism at the Denver Art Museum.

+In 2017 de Kooning was one of the subjects of the book Ninth Street Women: Lee Krasner, Elaine de Kooning, Grace Hartigan, Joan Mitchell, and Helen Frankenthaler: Five Painters and the Movement That Changed Modern Art by Mary Gabriel.

+De Kooning's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.

+In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.

 One of the few residences owned by Elaine de Kooning during her lifetime was a studio at Alewive Brook Road in East Hampton.
 The current owners are reportedly developing an artists' residency/alternative exhibition space referred to as "the Elaine de Kooning house."
-Near the end of her life, she purchased an oceanfront cottage in Bolinas, California.